nizos/nizos.github.io/src/posts/implementing-durable-entities-in-kotlin.md

 time.
 Here, we will develop our code so that we can do exactly that.

-The first thing that we need to do is that we need to be able to pass the requester's id along with a name of an event that we should listen to for the respose event.
+The first thing that we need to do is that we need to be able to pass the requester's id along with a name of an event that we should listen to for the response event.

 We will update our data classes which now look like this: